-One could sense that although David tried to maintain some of Syd’s original guitar work on the songs they performed he would also incorporate new elements in his playing.
+One could sense that although David tried to maintain some of Syd’s original guitar work on the songs they performed, he would also incorporate new elements.
 Much of it with a distinct Hendrix flavour.

 Amps autumn 1969

-– Hiwatt DR103 All Purpose 100W heads with Mullard 4xEL34’s power tubes and 4xECC83’s pre-amp tubes.
+– Hiwatt DR103 All Purpose 100W heads with Mullard 4xEL34 power tubes and 4xECC83 pre-amp tubes.
 Controls for normal volume, brilliance volume, bass, middle, treble, presence and master.

-It is also claimed that David used Sound City amps, – especially since they’re shown on the Ummgumma album cover.
+It is also claimed that David used Sound City amps.
+A couple of heads can be seen on the back of the Ummagumma album cover, with the band’s gear being spread out on a runway.
 However there are no pictures or other sources confirming this and it seems that he went straight from Selmer to Hiwatt.
-The Sound City L100 amps are All Purpose and could have easily been used by Waters or Wright or even for the PA system.
+The Sound City L100 amps are All Purpose and could easily have been used by Waters or Wright or brought on a spares.

 There are different reports (and opinions) on whether David is playing on all of the Saucerful album or not (apart from Jugband Blues).
 Syd had been let go but contributed one song and most likely played on Remember a Day.

-David’s first known use of a Leslie speaker is documented on Narrow Way (part 3) from Ummagumma.
+David’s first known use of a Leslie speaker can be heard on Narrow Way (part 3) from Ummagumma.
 The song features David’s white Stratocaster into a Leslie 147 throughout the song.

 – Various concert and video footage (see YouTube clips)